Go

 Although the two-way radios in the children’s helmets were actually one

-communication line shared by them all, the professor assigned each team a separate
+communication line shared by them all, the professor assigned each team a

-number, so that the bridge knew from what team a student was reporting in.
-Lights below the bridge’s communication
+separate number, so that the bridge knew from what team a student was reporting

-Unfortunately, unlike the ship, itself, there was no directional homing
+both the collection zone and student team.
+Unfortunately, unlike the ship, itself, there was no

-the professor or commander to distinguish the team’s identity and its zone
+technology allowing the professor or commander to distinguish the team’s

-number would not help them locate team members if they were lost.
+identity and its zone number would not help them locate team members if they

 A second deficiency in